cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
 As [show in the example code](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts), the type definitions can be created for components created with JavaScript or Typescript for use in Fresh TS markup.
-[As seen below](#lit-and-typescript) this type definition can be used for components created with the [Lit](https://lit.dev/) web component framework.
+[As seen below](#lit-and-typescript) this type definition can also be used for components created with the [Lit](https://lit.dev/) web component framework.

 ### Using Tailwind with Fresh